 I can assess whether your idea would sell in the marketplace.

-I have frameworks to help you organize your ideas.
+I know the frameworks to help you organize your ideas.

 I’ll show you how to design a narrative arc that’s satisfying, and if you’re writing fiction, it’ll also be believable (trickier than you’d think).